slazav/mapsoft2-libs/geom/Readme.md

 * `figure_bbox(string)` -- Read a figure from the string and get its bounding box.
   The figure can be Point, Line/Multiline, Rect.

+* `nearest_pt(line or multiline, point)` -- Return point of the line which is nearest to the given point.
+Throw error if line is empty (or all points are non-finite).

 -----------------
 ## line_int.h -- extra functions for handling iPoint sets